Strength training for runners | The tips you need to know today

 And finally, if you’re tapering for a race, your strength training should also taper off.

-Can I do strength training after running?
+Can you do strength training after running?

-But the advice within Finish Strong suggests doing your strength training before a run, except on long run days, where you would skip a strength training session.
+Finish Strong suggests doing your strength training before a run, except on long run days, where you would skip a strength training session.

-I’d suggest that you try some strength sessions before a run and a few after one and see which routine works for you.
+But try some strength sessions before a run and a few after one and see which routine works for you.